 One of the most common questions about SEO is “how much does SEO cost?”
 And to be honest, it can be tough to answer but our team summarised it in our previous post.

-To be honest, there are so many variables that go into SEO costs – in most cases, some are obvious, while some are hidden costs!
+To be honest, so many variables go into SEO costs – in most cases, some are obvious, while some are hidden costs!
 So is SEO cost-effective when comes down to getting what you pay for will you get back your investment in return?

 SEO Cost-Effectiveness – Yes!
 SEO is a long-term strategy & investment worth your money, that’s sure to pay off in the long run because of targeting customers searching for your product and services online effectively.
-SEO helps businesses to save money as opposed to search ads or other paid ads.
+SEO helps businesses save money instead of search ads or other paid ads.

 Let’s break down the obvious & hidden SEO costs before we answer the final main question – How to measure SEO ROI?

 Type of SEO Costs